 In Spring, on quiet nights when there’s a full moon, he sings all night long.
 So loud he wakes me from sleep, even with the windows closed.
 At 3 a.m., unable to go back to sleep, I gave up.
 Went outside with a microphone and a camera.
 The trees are budding out, and it’s a warm night with a soft breeze.

-Just so happens I’m reading a book by a local author, whose daughter played soccer with ours.
-She often writes for National Geographic and Smithsonian, and we’d sometimes share conversations on the sidelines during practice about the topics she was researching.
+By odd coincidence I was just reading about mockingbirds, in a book by a local author.
+Our daughters played soccer together.
+She often writes for National Geographic and Smithsonian, and sometimes we shared conversations on the sidelines during practice about the topics she was researching.
 The book is called The Genius of Birds, by Jennifer Ackerman.

-It’s a great book, an easy read, full of fascinating info.
-I just finished a section about Mockingbirds.
+It’s full of fascinating info.
+I just finished a section on Mockingbirds.
 Apparently, Thomas Jefferson (whose house I pass several times a day) kept one as a pet in the White House when he was President.
 His name was Dick.
-Dick not only sang a variety of songs by local birds from the nearby woods, but also a fair rendition of several American, Scottish, and French melodies.
+Dick not only mimicked the calls of many birds from the nearby woods, but also did a fair rendition of some popular American, Scottish, and French melodies, things you’d hear in a local tavern.
 Jefferson was so fond of the bird it was allowed to follow him throughout the house during the day.

-Mockingbirds will acquire hundreds of phrases in a library of sounds they can imitate, switching between them at the rate of 17 or 18 a minute with such accuracy that in sonograms they are almost indiscernible from the originals.
-And not just of other birds – car alarms, cats, people, sirens, whatever strikes their fancy.
+Mockingbirds will acquire hundreds of phrases in a complex library of sounds they can imitate with great precision, switching between them at the rate of 17 or 18 a minute with such accuracy that in sonograms they are almost indiscernible from the originals.
+And not just the sounds of other birds – car alarms, cats, people, sirens, whatever strikes their fancy.
 All using a brain about the size of a pea.

 No wonder I can’t sleep.